IovannaGabriele/trajnetplusplusbaselines/README.rst

 It does this by maximizing the logarithm of the predicted probability of true images and the logarithm of the inverted probability of false images, averaged over each mini-batch of examples.
 We use the sum of the log probabilities to deal with higher values and avoid divergence (the loss function will therefore be closer to 1 than from 0 by multiplying the probabilities closed to 0).

-Once the discriminator is trained, it allows to select among the multimodal alternatives corresponding to a user the most credible ones in order to obtain better results
+Once the discriminator is trained, it allows to select among the multimodal alternatives corresponding to a user the most credible ones in order to obtain better results.

 Results summary:
 ========================================